Cannabis for Migraines: Pros and Cons

 THC is psychoactive and serves a medicinal use.
 THC gets people high.

 CBD is not psychoactive (no high) and also has strong medicinal research.
+For the full guide to migraines and legal CBD from Hemp Extract, read here.

 Eleven Reasons Why Cannabis May Relieve Migraines